P5vc/fetch-apply/README.md

 ### Learning the Framework

-Fetch Apply works by fetching the desired system configuration from a repository of your choosing (public or private), and then applying that configuration to the system on which Fetch Apply itself was installed.
+Fetch Apply works by fetching the desired system configuration from a repository of your choosing (public or private), and then applying that configuration to the system on which Fetch Apply was installed.

 #### Base Structure